danaketh/danaketh/README.md

 ## Contact Me 📞

-Feel free to reach out to me for collaborations, mentorship or any general queries.
+While I'm not available for hire anymore, feel free to reach out to me for collaborations, mentorship or any general queries.

 - Email: [daniel@tlach.cz](mailto:daniel@tlach.cz)
 - LinkedIn: [Daniel Tlach](https://www.linkedin.com/in/danieltlach/)